apache/ozone-site/docs/02-quick-start/01-installation/02-kubernetes.md

 Opening kubernetes service default/s3g-public in default browser...
 ```

-## Hosted Cluster
+## Hosted Kubernetes Cluster

 **Requirements:**

 * Working Kubernetes cluster (LoadBalancer, PersistentVolume are not required)
 * kubectl

-As *apache/ozone* Docker images are available from the Docker Hub, the deployment process is very similar to Minikube deployment.
-The only big difference is that we have dedicated set of k8s files for hosted clusters (for example we can use one Datanode per host).
+As *apache/ozone* Docker images are available from Docker Hub, the deployment process is very similar to Minikube deployment.
+The only big difference is that we have dedicated set of k8s files for hosted clusters (for example we can use one Datanode per host)

 ### Deploy to Kubernetes